-In this two-part series, the construction lawyers in Mobile, AL, at Cotney Construction Law will cover some of the most important things contractors should know about ADA compliance and dealing with sick workers.
+In this two-part series, the Birmingham construction attorneys, at Cotney Construction Law will cover some of the most important things contractors should know about ADA compliance and dealing with sick workers.

 What is Covered by the ADA